Prepare ahead for study

 Challenges of the First Teaching Session

 Everyone feels more or less overwhelmed in the first few months at uni.
-This is sometimes called the ‘invisible unit’- trying to understand how everything works at uni while, at the same time taking on the academic requirements of your study load.
+This is sometimes called the ‘invisible subject’- trying to understand how everything works at uni while, at the same time taking on the academic requirements of your study load.

 - Check your student email account every day – even during your session breaks.
 It’s the official communication channel between you and the University.
 Don’t miss emails with important information about things like your enrolment, exams, results and graduation.